lassehav-oamk/symfony4-todoapp/README.md

-# Project to get you started with a Vagrant VM and Symfony 4
+# Symfony 4 todo list application example

 This project is an example of a classic todo list implementation with Symfony 4